Missouri Sports Betting: What's Coming in 2025 - RotoGrinders

 Missouri Online Sports Betting Legislation

-Amendment 2 legalized both online and retail sports betting, while also carving out a unique setup for Missouri’s professional sports teams.
-How come?
+Amendment 2 legalized both online and retail sports betting in Missouri, while also carving out a unique setup for MO’s professional sports teams.
+How so?
 With this new law, each of the six major clubs (including the Kansas City Chiefs, Kansas City Royals, and St. Louis Cardinals) can run a retail sportsbook within 400 yards of their stadiums.

 The next key milestone was the regulatory framework.
 Secretary of State Denny Hoskins rejected the MGC’s emergency rules in February 2025, which pushed the process back.
 Permanent rules were finalized after a July hearing and became effective on August 30, 2025, locking in the runway for launch.